 Source: Housing Demand Survey, 2019.
 Raw demand is households except those who said they would never move.
 "Will move, but no plans" is the number of households who were unsure or refused to report when they expected to move.
 "Will move out of state" is the number of households whose first location choice was out-of-state.
 Out-of-state and no plan households are excluded from effective demand.
+Note: Rows and columns may not sum exactly due to rounding error resulting from data weighting.

 In 2019, raw demand affected 60.1 percent of households statewide, up from 56.8 percent in 2016 and 51 percent in 2011.
 At 65.3 percent of all households, the City and County of Honolulu had the highest raw demand.
-Other counties had
+Other counties had similar levels of raw demand (Maui: 51%, Hawai'i: 49%, Kaua'i: 42.5%).
+For all movers to realize their expectations and move to a new housing unit would result in 273,632 real estate transactions -- the number of units that would change hands during the period.